Mian (title)

-The Mian is a royal title of the Indian subcontinent, also sometimes used as a surname.
+The Mian, often Anglicized as Miah and honorificized further as Mianji or Mian Sahib, is a royal title of the Indian subcontinent, also sometimes used as a surname.
 Begum or Beygum, is used to describe the wife of a Mian.
 It is used by several monarchs of Indian states.

 In the Mughal Empire, mian indicated a king or a prince under the suzerainty of the Mughal emperor; it is hence roughly equivalent to the title of raja, but could also take the higher meaning of maharaja, in which sense it was used by the Kalhora dynasty of Sindh.
 It was also conferred by the Mughal emperor Jahangir upon Rajput rulers in the group of northern princely states known as the Indian Hill States.
 The title is mentioned by the British in The Golden Book of India as one of the principal titles used by "Mohammedan Princely States":Other Mohammadan titles sometimes equivalent in consideration to Nawab, but not always are Wali, Sultan, Shah, Amir, Mir, Mirza, Mian, Khan; also Sardar and Diwan, which are common to Hindus and Mohammadans.

+In Bengal, Mian occurs in many personal Muslim names, generally without any nobiliary or political relevance, although it remains a common part of noble names as well.
+One Bengali Muslim community in Assam are known as the Miya people.